telerik/ajax-docs/controls/calendar/how-to/displaying-the-popup-above-the-input-area.md

 ---
 title: Displaying The Popup Above The Input Area
-page_title: Displaying The Popup Above The Input Area | UI for ASP.NET AJAX Documentation
+page_title: Displaying The Popup Above The Input Area | RadCalendar for ASP.NET AJAX Documentation
 description: Displaying The Popup Above The Input Area
 slug: calendar/how-to/displaying-the-popup-above-the-input-area
 tags: displaying,the,popup,above,the,input,area